 Meanwhile, a bill increasing controls on aerial pesticide spraying inspired by the case passed the Oregon House and Senate this week and heads to Gov. Kate Brown.
 The bill would impose Oregon's first aerial spraying buffers around homes and schools, with violators subject to criminal and civil penalties.
 It also would establish a state pesticide hotline.

 The case dates from October 2013, when 15 people in the Cedar Valley area north of Gold Beach complained they got sick after herbicides being sprayed on nearby commercial timberlands drifted over their homes.
-The symptoms they reported included respiratory problems, stomach cramps, headaches, swelling of hands and eyes, and rashes.
+They reported respiratory problems, stomach cramps, headaches, swelling of hands and eyes and rashes.

-Pokarney said Owen and the company initially provided false records leading investigators to believe the common herbicide glyphosate, sold as RoundUp, was used, but tests of vegetation ultimately showed the pesticides 2,4-D and tryclopyr were in the spray mix.
+Owen and the company initially provided false records leading investigators to believe the common herbicide glyphosate, sold as RoundUp, was used, but tests of vegetation ultimately showed the pesticides 2,4-D and tryclopyr were in the spray mix, investigators said.